 When neck pain strikes, the sufferer should visit their GP, who will be able to make a diagnosis on the basis of the symptoms.
 In some cases, an MRI scan is performed to help confirm a diagnosis.

 This condition can cause sufferers to experience a lot of neck pain, which may necessitate the need for neck support aids.
 The pain can also radiate down the shoulder and arm.
-Movements of the neck and back can make the pain worse, and even simple actions such as sneezing or coughing can exacerbate the pain.
-Some sufferers also experience pins and needles in the hands.
-Muscle spasms in the neck may also be felt.
+Movements of the neck and back can make the pain worse, and even simple actions, such as sneezing or coughing, can exacerbate the pain.
+Some sufferers also experience pins and needles in the hands, as well as muscle spasms in the neck.

-The severity of the neck pain associated with a slipped disc in the neck can vary.
-Some people may find the pain so intense it can affect their day-to-day lives, whereas others may find that they have no pain in the neck but experience muscle weakness or pain in the arm only.
+The severity of the neck pain associated with a slipped disc can vary.
+Some people may find the pain so intense it can affect their day-to-day life, whereas others may find that they have no pain in the neck but experience muscle weakness or pain in the arm only.

-Patients are advised to seek medical expert opinion as to the most appropriate form of treatment to alleviate their neck pain symptoms.
-For some, neck support aids may be all that is required, while for others a multi-approach treatment strategy may involve various methods.
+Patients are advised to seek a medical expert's opinion as to the most appropriate form of treatment to alleviate their neck pain symptoms.
+For some, neck support aids may be all that is required, while for others a multi-approach treatment strategy may be necessary.

-The sufferer will experience neck pain which may or may not be severe, swelling, decreased sensation in the limbs and muscle weakness.
-A suspected neck fracture is a medical emergency, and the patient should not be moved or put into a neck support until they have undergone a full medical examination, which will include an x-ray or scan.
+The sufferer will experience neck pain that may be severe, swelling, decreased sensation in the limbs and muscle weakness.
+A suspected neck fracture is a medical emergency, and the patient should not be moved or put into a neck support until they have undergone a full medical examination, which will include an X-ray or scan.

 An injury to the cervical vertebrae is potentially very serious because the vertebrae protect the spinal cord, which runs through them to the brain.